easystats/bayestestR/README.md

         computes a Bayes factor against the null as defined by a region (the ROPE).
       - [**`p_significance()`**](https://easystats.github.io/bayestestR/reference/p_significance.html)
-        that combines a region of equivalence and the probability of direction.
+        that combines a region of equivalence with the probability of direction.

 [**`describe_posterior()`**](https://easystats.github.io/bayestestR/reference/describe_posterior.html)